baggepinnen/ControlSystemIdentification.jl/docs/src/index.md

 This package is implemented in the free and open-source programming language [Julia](https://julialang.org/).

 If you are new to this package, start your journey through the documentation by learning about [Identification data](@ref).
 Examples are provided in the Examples section and in the form of jupyter notebooks [here](https://github.com/JuliaControl/ControlExamples.jl).
-An introductory video is available below (system identification example starts around 55 minutes)
+An introductory video series using this package is available below

 ```@raw html
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Fdz2Fsm1aTY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RnuHqkP4QTw?si=F2STrE4QG_6vpUtN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ```

-See also the [YouTube playlist](https://youtube.com/playlist?list=PLC0QOsNQS8ha6SwaNOZDXyG9Bj8MPbF-q&si=AiOZVhBVwYReDrAm) with tutorials using this package.
+See also the [YouTube playlist](https://youtube.com/playlist?list=PLC0QOsNQS8ha6SwaNOZDXyG9Bj8MPbF-q&si=AiOZVhBVwYReDrAm) with the entire video series.

 ## Installation
 Install [Julia](https://julialang.org/) from the [download](https://julialang.org/downloads/) page.
 Then, in the Julia REPL, type